League-of-Foundry-Developers/scene-packer/README.md

 There are several `Journal entries` bundled with Scene Packer.
 In them, you can find references on how to use Scene Packer both as a Developer and as a GM.

-To use the Scene Packer as part of your module you will need to add it as a dependency in your `module.json` file.
+To use the Scene Packer as part of your module you will need to add it as a dependency in your `module.json` file as well as add/update your module javascript (see [Module code requirements](#module-code-requirements) below).

 ```json
 "dependencies": [